Zelfmonco/Geometry-Plug/README.md

     - Shake trigger support

-DM me on discord @zelfmonco if you have questions or comments :3
+If you have questions or comments about the mod join my discord for support: https://discord.gg/MxbWqBfkhn